Login

 Module 1.
 During the week of the mid-term a written exam for attending students (more than 80% of in class presence) will be administered.
 Non attending students and students who do not take or fail the mid-term will take a written exam at the end of the course.

 Module 2.
 Students will be assessed on the results obtained on the homework to be done in groups and the final written exam which is done individually.
 Homework counts for 30 per cent and final exam for 70 per cent.
+If the grade of the final written exam is higher than the weighted average grade, the first will prevail over the latter.
 Students who have not attended at least 15 lectures for the 2 hours will be valued only on the written exam.